awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 ## Amazon Elastic Block Store<a name="amazon-elastic-block-store-ebs"></a>

 Amazon Elastic Block Store \(Amazon EBS\) is a high\-performance block storage service that provides persistent storage for shared volumes\.
 All Amazon EBS settings can be passed through the configuration\.
-Amazon EBS volumes can either be initialized empty, or from an existing Amazon EBS snapshot\.
+Amazon EBS volumes can either be initialized empty or from an existing Amazon EBS snapshot\.

 For more information about Amazon EBS, see [https://aws\.amazon\.com/ebs/](http://aws.amazon.com/ebs/) and [https://docs\.aws\.amazon\.com/ebs/](https://docs.aws.amazon.com/ebs/)\.

 ## Amazon Elastic Compute Cloud<a name="amazon-ec2"></a>

 Amazon Elastic Compute Cloud \(Amazon EC2\) provides the computing capacity for AWS ParallelCluster\.
 The head and compute nodes are Amazon EC2 instances\.
 Any instance type that support HVM can be selected\.
-The head and compute nodes can be different instance types, and if multiple queues are used, some or all of compute nodes can also be launched as a Spot instance\.
+The head and compute nodes can be different instance types\.
+Moreover, if multiple queues are used, some or all of compute nodes can also be launched as a Spot Instance\.
 Instance store volumes found on the instances are mounted as striped LVM volumes\.

 For more information about Amazon EC2, see [https://aws\.amazon\.com/ec2/](http://aws.amazon.com/ec2/) and [https://docs\.aws\.amazon\.com/ec2/](https://docs.aws.amazon.com/ec2/)\.

 ## Amazon Elastic Container Registry<a name="amazon-elastic-container-registry-ecr"></a>

 Amazon Elastic Container Registry \(Amazon ECR\) is a fully managed Docker container registry that makes it easy to store, manage, and deploy Docker container images\.
-In AWS ParallelCluster, it stores the Docker images built when clusters are created\.
+In AWS ParallelCluster, Amazon ECR stores the Docker images that are built when clusters are created\.
 The Docker images are then used by AWS Batch to run the containers for the submitted jobs\.

 Amazon ECR is used only with AWS Batch clusters\.